ElaineArchbold/DataCentricProject/README.md

 14. Font Awesome

 ## Testing
 LINKS – I have tested all links.
-The email and Facebook links in the footer go those platform homepages.
-All other links go to the relevant accounts.
+The Instagram, YouTube and Facebook links in the footer go the relevany acccounts.
+The email link goes to a general GMAIL link.

 I used Google Developer Tools to check the responsiveness of the site.
 The Navbar and footer are responsive and reduce on smaller screens.
 I have used media queries throughout to allow for better UX on mobile devices.

 The site had been tested on Chrome, Firefox and Safari.

-I used the Heroku link to check the site on my phone, where I discovered some discrepancies between what was shown in developer tools and what was actually showing on the live site.
-This allowed me to fix these issues to ensure that the live site would look how it should.

 All HTML was checked on the W3C Mark-up Validation Service.